 - Other potential sidewalk hazards

 Clearly, every accident is fact specific and requires a full and complete investigation concerning the cause of any sidewalk accident.
-Therefore, if you want to ensure that you or a loved one receives full and adequate compensation for any harm and loss sustained directly resulting from a sidewalk accident, call the Law Offices of Ira M. Perlman and Robert D. Rosen in order to achieve the outcome you and your family deserve.
+Therefore, if you want to ensure that you or a loved one receives full and adequate compensation for any harm and loss sustained directly resulting from a sidewalk accident, call the Law Offices of Ira M. Perlman, P.C. & Robert D. Rosen, P.C. in order to achieve the outcome you and your family deserve.

 Responsibility Under the Law